getredash/contrib-helm-chart/README.md

 This is a contributed project developed by volunteers and not officially supported by Redash.

-Current chart version is `2.3.1`
+Current chart version is `2.4.0`

 - <https://github.com/getredash/redash>

 ## Prerequisites

 - At least 3 GB of RAM available on your cluster
-- Kubernetes 1.16+ - chart is tested with latest 3 stable versions
+- Kubernetes 1.19+ - chart is tested with latest 3 stable versions
-- Helm 2 or 3
+- Helm 3 (Helm 2 depreciated)
 - PV provisioner support in the underlying infrastructure

 ## Installing the Chart